mnori/emb0x/README.md

 docker-compose up --build
 ```

+i run my commands on windows with git bash

 you probably need to run dotnet migrations when it's the first time - `./migrate.sh` in the `bin/` folder

 # useful addresses